 $400,000 Obtained for Lifting Accident

 The Plaintiff was a Jones Act seaman that was injured in a lifting accident.
 The case settled prior to the Plaintiff undergoing surgery and after Paul Skrabanek took four depositions.

 Paul obtained a $350,000 settlement for a Plaintiff who fell from a faulty ladder at work and injured her head.
 The case settled after one deposition.
 The case was pending in Harris County.

 $350,000 for Trip and Fall Victim

 As the Plaintiff was leaving a hair salon in Montgomery County, Texas she fell down a set of stairs that was no readily visible as the Defendant property owner had not painted the nosing of the steps to make them distinguishable from the other portion of the sidewalk.
-Additionally, the set of stairs had a handrail that did not conform to industry standard guidelines.
+Additionally, the set of stairs had a handrail that did not conform to industry-standard guidelines.

 $350,000 for Rig Working who Injured His Shoulder

 The Rig Worker injured his shoulder when he picked up a heavy piece of oilfield equipment unassisted.
 He underwent at least 4 shoulder surgeries as a result.
-Paul was able to make a case agains the rig owner for negligently instructing the rig worker and rushing the job.
+Paul was able to make a case against the rig owner for negligently instructing the rig worker and rushing the job.

 $270,000 for the Victim of an 18-Wheeler Wide Turn

 The Plaintiff was passing an intersection when an 18-wheeler made a wide turn into him.
 Paul obtained a $270,000 settlement despite minimal property damage done to his client’s vehicle and no surgeries performed on the Plaintiff.